jsha129/KBB_Cars/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\fn_phv&space;\large&space;log&space;(Price)&space;=&space;\beta_0&space;&plus;&space;\beta_1&space;(Age)&space;&plus;&space;\epsilon" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\fn_phv&space;\large&space;log&space;(Price)&space;=&space;\beta_0&space;&plus;&space;\beta_1&space;(Age)&space;&plus;&space;\epsilon" title="\large log (Price) = \beta_0 + \beta_1 (Age) + \epsilon" /></a>

 where log 10 (Price) is the response variable and age of a car is the predictor variable.
-B0 is a constant of the model, B1 is cofficient of Age (ie annual depreciation rate) and e is error or unexplained variation of the model.
+B0 is a constant of the model, B1 is cofficient of Age (ie  depreciation rate) and e is error or unexplained variation of the model.

+We will be applying log-linear model for rest of the case study.

+### Estimating depreciation rate for car makes and models
+Currently, the data frame has separate columns for Make (ie Honda) and Models (Accord).
+We **could** use make and models as the predictor variables.
+However, this would imply that the model would use every perumtations of make and models to estimate the coefficients, which would be inaccurate in the real world because combinations such as 'Toyota Accord' and 'Honda Corolla' would not exist.
+To simplify  math and improve accuracy, I first create a variable 'ID' that is simply concatenation of make_model.